amirhnajafiz/graphhub/app/docs/System Security/6_policies.md

 ### Problems with Information Flow

-- Label creep, as more and more objects become sensitive, its difficult for the system to be used by lower-clearance subjects.
+- __Label creep__, as more and more objects become sensitive, its difficult for the system to be used by lower-clearance subjects.
-- No controlled mechanism for making exceptions.
+- No controlled mechanism for making __exceptions__.

 #### Alternative Approaches